Get involved with your watershed. Check out our M.A.R.S. program for chance to help!

 Today | Closed |

 (Pocatello).
 Drought.
-It's a nasty word if you are a farmer, but it's a worse connotation if you are a consumer of agricutural goods such as produce, diary or livestock.
+It's a nasty word if you are a farmer, but it's a worse connotation if you are a consumer of agricultural goods such as produce, diary or livestock.
 If farmers can't grow food , we don't eat.
 While it is possible that parts of the country can grow food without irrigation , it is n the arid west where irrigation is the lifeblood of the farm and the foundation of the 1 billion bushels of produce delivered to your supermarket from the west every that worries me.
-Beavers can help reduce the impact of drought as this article from the LA Times indicates, yet the reticentce to make room in our ecosystem for beavers from Game management agencies is steady, persistent and misdirected.
-Trapping is a right and in Idaho it's actually imbedded in the State Constituion.
+Beavers can help reduce the impact of drought as this article from the LA Times indicates, yet the reticence to make room in our ecosystem for beavers from Game management agencies is steady, persistent and misdirected.
+Trapping is a right and in Idaho it's actually embedded in the State Constitution.
 What can a a reasonable person do?
 There are answers:

 Frequently documents of this type offer a blueprint for future management goals and approaches.
 Their are no rules or obligations promulgated (enforceable actions).
 Where Watershed Guardians scope is keeping beaver in Portneuf River watershed, we are not focusing on the trapping of other species such as wolverine, fishers, bobcats or other Threatened or Endangered (T&E) species.
 That doesn't mean that you can't.